FUE Hair Transplant - Glasgow

 What is Direct Hair Implantation?

 Traditionally, with the forceps technique, the surgeon will use a blade to make incisions on the patient’s scalp, and the technicians place the grafts in those incisions using forceps.
 The forceps placement technique can result in poor outcomes as the grafts are susceptible to repetitive placement trauma and desiccation.
-Considerable skill is required to both hold the graft without crushing the bulb region and then to insert the graft bulb without traumatising the graft.
+Considerable skill is required to hold the graft without crushing the bulb region and insert the graft bulb without traumatising the graft.

 The hair transplant results are natural-looking, aesthetically pleasing and provide a high level of patient satisfaction.